This agreement must be completed with the application for accreditation documents for a training unit by each AGES accredited training supervisor.

 This online form will be automatically submitted to the AGES Secretariat.

 AGES Training Supervisor's Agreement

-Training Supervisor of the AGES Accredited Training Position
+Training Supervisor of the AGES Accredited Training Program

 Primary purpose of position

-To oversee all aspects of training of a trainee or group of trainees, including ensuring they are provided with the practical instruction, ongoing support and appropriate assessment to enable them to meet the professional and educational requirements specified in the AGES curricula.
+To oversee all aspects of training of a trainee or group of trainees, including ensuring they are provided with the practical instruction, ongoing support and appropriate assessment to enable them to meet the professional and educational requirements specified in the AGES Accredited Training Program curriculum.

 Qualifications and skills

 - Hold a Fellowship of the RANZCOG and be accredited for advanced endoscopic procedures (AGES-RANZCOG Level 5 or 6) at the training site.
 (Documentation required from your training site that you are accredited for these procedures).